Leantime/leantime/README.md

 ### Installation (Production) ###

 * Download latest release package
-* Create MySQL database
+* Create an empty MySQL database
 * Upload entire directory to your server
 * Point your domain to the "public/" directory
 * Rename config/configuration.sample.php to config/configuration.php
 * Fill in your database credentials (username, password, host, dbname)
 * Navigate to yourdomain.com/install
-* Follow instructions to install database and user account
+* Follow instructions to install database and set up first user account

 ### Installation (Development) ###

-* Clone Repository to your local server
+* Clone repository to your local server
 * Create MySQL database
-* Execute:
+* Run composer to load php dependencies
 ```
 composer install
 ```
-to load the php dependencies, then
+then
 ```
 npm install
 ```
-to load Javascript dependencies and finally run the grunt task to create the comiled js files
+to load Javascript dependencies and finally run the grunt task to create the compiled js files
 ```
 grunt default
 ```